 A flashpoint battle like a clash with Japan, Vietnam, or the Philippines in the Southeast Pacific, or devastatingly a battle with Taiwan would likely cause Japan and South Korea to promptly nuclearize.
 Vietnam will also likely seek this capability longer term as well, leaving China surrounded on nearly every land border and the only stretch of open ocean by nuclear armed, highly hostile states.

-China should strongly consider its path over the next few years, but in the event that it does become increasingly belligerent, the world can rest assured that no amount of totalitarianism can keep them from brushing with fate as all of the enemies that they accrue over the coming decades experience a faster rise than the PRC can maintain.
+China should strongly consider its path over the next few years, but in the event that it does become increasingly belligerent, the world can rest assured that no amount of totalitarianism can keep them from brushing with the fate of their decline so soon after their so meteoric rise.

 Staff writer: Ari B